EESSI/docs/docs/site_build/site_cvmfs.md

 The standard deployment method for the EESSI build bot is to stage tarballs in an S3 bucket.
 While the bot's functionality may be extended in the future (the [function](https://github.com/EESSI/eessi-bot-software-layer/blob/29dc5e9aa339c323a900dc1454d39246def73984/tasks/deploy.py#L689) actually uploading the tarballs could easily be altered to deploy to a central directory on a local filesystem, for example), for now this means we need an S3 bucket if we want to use the bot's deployment functionality.

 There is extensive documentation on how to interact with S3 buckets available online - here we only list the few commands that you would commonly need to set up a staging bucket.
+Note that you can create the bucket from anywhere - but you'll need the AWS commands to be available on the machine where you [install the EESSI build bot](#install-eessi-build-bot-on-a-machine), so you might as well set it up there directly.

 ### Installing the AWS CLI commands